AlexanderVieira/sales-system-web-mvc/README.md

 # sales-system-web-mvc
-Project developed in .NET CORE with csharp
+Project developed in ASP.NET Core with csharp